csi4999-mims/documentation/Local Development Environment/README.md

 - After selecting the database in phpMyAdmin, click on the "Import" tab on the top of the page.
-- Click the Browse button to select the database schema file found in [CakeDocumentation/users_table.sql](../CakeDocumentation/users_table.sql).
+- Download the database schema file found in this repository under [CakeDocumentation/users_table.sql](../CakeDocumentation/users_table.sql).
+- Click "Browse" in phpMyAdmin and provide it with the file you downloaded above.
 - Scroll to the bottom of the page and click "Go".

 ![Screenshot of the Import page in phpMyAdmin with the users_table.sql